Choose your Dirty Boar weapon

 Some of the Ritchey adventure tyres

 If your rims are tubeless (or tubeless-compatible), then we recommend to go tubeless.
 But if you don't have tubeless wheels, then just ride what you have.
 You won't find a lot of sections with big rocks, so you should also be fine with regular clinchers and the right pressure.
-But if you are looking for a new wheelset we can highly recommend the Zeta Disc wheelset
+If you are looking for a (new) tubeless wheelset we can recommend the Zeta Disc wheelset

 Rim or disc breaks?